ipadkid358/personal-tweaks/readMe.md

 None of this code is licensed by ipad_kid, however no code from this repository should be used without consent from the original author (if applicable), and myself- this goes for original authors as well.
 Forked repos have their original owner's licensed

+The line "Tag: ipadkid::true" has been added to all control files in this repo.
+This is for my personal tools, and does not impact the package in anyway, nor should it be used on your device or packages

 ### Why does this repo exist?